intel/QAT_Engine/docs/limitations.md

 * Nginx Handshake Performance in OpenSSL3.0 is slightly slower compared to OpenSSL 1.1.1.
 The same behaviour is observed in OpenSSL_SW as well [OpenSSL#21833][6].
 * Performance scaling is not linear in QAT2.0 supported platforms in ECDSA and chacha-poly algorithms.
+* Performance drop observed with ECDSAP256 algorithm in the OpenSSL speed tests with FreeBSD 14 intree driver.

   Articles: